 About us

-Hogarth Chambers is a set of barristers specialising in intellectual property and chancery law.
+Hogarth Chambers is a set of barristers specialising in intellectual property law.

 Members of Chambers are independent and self-employed.
 Chambers is regulated by the Bar Standards Board.